 Before manually configuring whitelists and blacklists, it helps to know the difference between a domain and a URL as they can be used in unique ways to further refine your internet filtering configuration.

 URL filtering is best used to make unique refinements to an existing whitelist or blacklist.
-For example, if you are using BrowseControl’s Category Filtering add-on to blacklist domains that pertain to specific categories you can make an exception for a specific URL by adding it to your whitelist.
+For example, if you are using BrowseControl’s Category Filtering feature to blacklist domains that pertain to specific categories you can make an exception for a specific URL by adding it to your whitelist.

 Because of the substantial amount of websites on the web today, manually blacklisting websites simply isn’t enough to keep up.
 Internet filtering software with a category filtering database is designed to help network administrators manage their desired content restrictions more efficiently by allowing them to seamlessly block or allow millions of websites across hundreds of predefined categories in just a few clicks.